City Palace, Jaipur: History

 Following Jai Singh's death in 1744, there were internecine wars among the Rajput kings of the region but cordial relations were maintained with the British Raj.
 Maharaja Ram Singh sided with the British in the Sepoy Mutiny or Uprising of 1857 and established himself with the Imperial rulers.
 It is to his credit that the city of Jaipur and all of its monuments (including the City Palace) are stucco painted pink, and since then the city has been called the "Pink City".
-The change in the colour scheme was as an honor of hospitality extended to the Prince of Wales (who later became King Edward VII) on his visit.
+The change in the colour scheme was as an honor of the hospitality extended to the Prince of Wales (who later became King Edward VII) on his visit.
 This color scheme has since then become a trademark of the Jaipur city.